xixiareone/counting-pigs/README.md

 # Pigs counting

-This is an implemention of our paper "Automated pig counting using deep learning"（https://www.sciencedirect.com/science/article/pii/S0168169918313176）.
+This is an implemention of our paper "Automated pig counting using deep learning" （https://www.sciencedirect.com/science/article/pii/S0168169918313176）.
 Our code is based on gramuah's code [CCNN](https://github.com/gramuah/ccnn).
 Many thanks to  Daniel Oñoro-Rubio and Roberto J. López-Sastre for their codes.

 ## Introduction